Mike Pence grills Democratic Sen. Joe Manchin

 Using the hash tag #JoeVotedNo, Pence tweeted, "in WV a few months ago & I spoke to the WV Chamber of Commerce. @Sen_JoeManchin was there -- & I looked him in the eye and I told him, 'Joe, the people of the Mountain State are counting on you,' so let's 'get this tax cut done together.'
 But #JoeVotedNo."

+Manchin, in a statement responding to Pence's attack, hit the vice president for major Republican initiatives that he said would devastate West Virginians, and contrasted Pence's attack with President Donald Trump's State of the Union call "for unity and bipartisanship."

+"The Vice President's comments are exactly why Washington Sucks," Manchin said.
+"I'm disappointed in his comments but will continue to work to make Washington work so West Virginia and our country work."

-The attack highlights Manchin's voting against Republicans' tax bill, which passed last year without any support from Democrats.
+Pence's attack highlights Manchin's voting against Republicans' tax bill, which passed last year without any support from Democrats.
 During the tax overhaul's debate in Congress, the White House lobbied for red state Democratic senators to support the legislation, but none did.

 "Joe Manchin voted NO to letting hard working families keep more of their hard-earned money," Pence wrote in one of a series of tweets Wednesday evening.
 "Joe voted NO on TAX CUTS for job creators. #JoeVotedNo.When the time came to repeal & replace the disaster of Obamacare, Joe voted NO. When we empowered West Virginia to defund Planned Parenthood, Joe voted NO. And when it comes to securing our Southern border, Joe said, 'I'm not voting for the wall, either.' #JoeVotedNo"

-Manchin has had an on-again-off-again relationship to President Donald Trump, who won Manchin's state by more than 40 percentage points over Democratic presidential nominee Hillary Clinton.
+Manchin has had an on-again-off-again relationship to Trump, who won Manchin's state by more than 40 percentage points over Democratic presidential nominee Hillary Clinton.
 He sided with Republicans on key votes besides taxes, such as the nomination of Jeff Sessions as attorney general and the Supreme Court nomination of Neil Gorsuch.
 He's also met with Trump on immigration.

 Against the backdrop of his re-election fight, Manchin stood and applauded, unlike other Democrats during Trump's State of the Union on Tuesday night.